lsst-dm/dmtn-011/index.rst

 DM-5447a – Techniques used in this simulations
 =================================================

-Creating the Psf Library:
+Creating the Phosim Psf Library:
 -------------------------
+PhoSim is an LSST simulator which is used create images of galaxies and stars over the entire LSST focal plane.
+This simulation includes variations in the atmosphere and the optics (telescope and camera).
+Please see https://confluence.lsstcorp.org/pages/viewpage.action?pageId=4129126 for a description of this software.

-We used PhoSim to create Psf images for an entire LSST focal plane.
+We used PhoSim to create stellar images scattered at random over the LSST focal plane.
 The LSST focal plane is divided into 21 rafts with 9 sensors per raft.
-To create a library of Psf images, 10000 positions were selected at random and PhoSim was used to create a stellar image at each position.
+To create a library of Psf images, 10000 positions were selected at random and PhoSim was instructed to create a stellar image at each position.
 After removing unusable stars (those which did not fall fully on any particular sensor, or which were close to another star), between 7000 and 8000 usable stellar images remained for each simulated focal plane.

 Psf libraries were created for “raw seeing” values of 0.5, 0.7, and 0.9 arcseconds and for LSST filters (f2 and f3).
 Most of the tests during this cycle were run using the f2_0.7 library.

 Using Great3Sims:
 -------------------------

-We used the Great3sims package to produce yaml files which in turn drive the GalSim creation of galaxy images.
-Great3Sims produces a catalog of galaxies to be constructed using parameterized models and randomly drawn parameters.
-A constant shear is then applied for each “subfield”, with the shear and shear angle drawn at random from a specified range.
-In this respect, our galaxy sample was the same as that used for the “control” branch of the great3sims test.
+The great3-public repository (https://github.com/barnabytprowe/great3-public) provided the scripts for selecting a sample of galaxies.
+This packages creates a catalog of galaxies drawn at random from a distribution of galaxies, and allows us to select a Psf and applied shear for each galaxy.
+The output of these scripts is the combination of an "epoch catalog" and a yaml file.
+The epoch catalog have one line per galaxy, describing the galaxy characteristics and the applied Psf and shear.
+The yaml file is used to drive GalSim to make images.

+Test Setup A:
+^^^^^^^^^^^^
+This galaxy sample was the same as that used for the control branch of the Great3sims tests.
+The Great3sims "control/ground/constant�" branch creates images for 200 subfields, each with a constant shear and shear angle.
+There are 10000 galaxies in each subfield.

+This setup has 2 million galaxies, and is basically a single sample which was used for all of our comparisons.
+However, it is possible to modify this test for different Psf assumptions.
+One difference is in the seeing conditions (0.5, 0.7, and 0.9 arcseconds) and filter (f2 or f3) used by PhoSim.
+Another variation is to either hold the Psf constant over the entire focal plane, or allow it to vary according to atmosphere and telescope optics.

-One important modification to Great3Sims was to allow the point spread function for each galaxy to be sampled for our Psf Library rather than from a parameterized Psf model.
-The PhoSim Psf libraries described above were used to select a Psf image  GalSim during the creation of the galaxy images.
-So instead of convolving the test galaxies with a parameterized Psf model, we supplied the Psf for each model as a fits image (typically 67x67).
-The fits image was supplied to GalSim using the InterpolatedImage input type.
+One important modification to Great3Sims was to allow the point spread function for each galaxy to be sampled from our PhoSim Library described above.
+These Psf images were typically 67x67 pixels at the LSST plate scale.
+The fits image was given to GalSim using the InterpolatedImage input type.

-The great3sims “control/ground/constant” tests provided for 200 subfields, each with a constant shear and shear angle.
-There are 10000 galaxies per subfield.
-Each subfield is assigned its own shear and shear angle at random.
+Test Setup B:
+^^^^^^^^^^^^
 In some of our early tests, we made the subfields smaller (1024 galaxies), but made the number of subfields larger (1024 subfields for each shear value).
 This was done in an attempt to sample the error in the absolute value of the shear.
-Some of these early tests were also larger (6 million galaxies), which made our tests more sensitive, but possibly not realistic.
+Some of these early tests were also larger (6 million or 12 million galaxies), which made our tests more sensitive, but possibly not realistic.

 Using GalSim:
 -------------------------

-GalSim is driven by the Great3sims program, which creates a yaml file for GalSim.
-The profile and shear information if supplied for each galaxy through epoch catalog.
-Except for the introduction of a Psf image, we did not alter this relationship between Great3sims and GalSim.
+See http://galsim-developers.github.io/GalSim for information about GalSim and how it is used.
+As discussed above, the Great3Sims package supplies the galaxies parameters in an epoch catalog, as well as a matching yaml file which feeds those parameters to GalSim for image construction.
+Our only major change was to supply the PhoSim Psf to GalSim as an image.

 The epoch catalog is typically named epoch_catalog-nnn-m.fits, with nnn the ordinal number of the subfield, and m the epoch (always 0 in our tests).
 GalSim creates a matching image-nnn-m.fits with a 96x96 pixel image for each galaxy in the sample.

 Doing Measurements:
 -------------------------

-The goal of the framework is to compare the results of a shape measurement algorithm with the known constant shear values which are produced with the Great3sims/GalSim simulation.
+The goal of the framework is to compare the results of a shape measurement algorithm with the known constant shear values which stored in the epoch catalog.
 The algorithm must be housed in an lsst.meas.base measurement plugin so that it can be used by the LSST DM Stack.
+And it must produce some measurement, such as second moments, which can be used to calculate galaxy ellipticity.

-Our intial tests were with the CModel algorithm in lsst.meas.modelfit package, but this framework could be used to test any shape algorithm which is housed in a measurement plugin.
+Our tests in this study were with the CModel algorithm in lsst.meas.modelfit package, but this framework could be used to test any shape algorithm which is housed in a measurement plugin.

 Shear Bias Analysis:
 ====================

 We wish to estimate the multiplicative and additive biases of our algorithm for both components of shear.
-For each shear component, this is done by plotting the measured shear against the applied shear from the epic catalog.
+For each shear component, this is done by plotting the measured shear against the applied shear from the epoch catalog.
 The multiplicative bias is the slope of our regression line, and the additive bias is the intercept.

   .. figure:: /_static/figure_1.png
      :name: figure_1